"The tragic reality is that hundreds of parents were deported to Central America without their children."

 If you don't know what number to call, you can either call the US Capitol switchboard or punch your info into callmycongress.com and get the direct phone numbers.

-Just tell the congressional staffer who picks up the phone that you want to see soap, toothbrushes and beds for detained children right now.
+Just tell the congressional staffer who picks up the phone that you want the United States to find these children's families and support the lawyers who are looking for them.

 Consider saving those direct numbers in your phone so that you can follow up with more calls in the future.